scottgasch/pyutils/README.md

 wrong (e.g. no input dictfile, unreadable input dictfile, unwritable indexfile location) you can intervene by using the commandline arguments above.

-You can force the library to attempt to generate the indexfile using the python commandline:
+You can force the library to attempt to generate the indexfile using interactive
+python:

     >>> from pyutils.unscrambler import Unscrambler
     >>> u = Unscrambler()